gqfiddler/graphSnippets/README.md

 a very simple directed graph class called Digraph

 ** dynamicDFS.py **
-a dynamic iterative depth-first search algorithm for a directed graph.
+a dynamic iterative depth-first search algorithm for a directed graph that returns all possible paths from one node to another.
     (This is much more complicated than the standard recursive algorithm, but I wanted to see how it could be done - plus, it may be useful for cases where recursion is undesirable.)